CYBAVO/sofa_mock_server/README.md

 ###### Post body

-For BNB or EOS wallet:
+For BNB, XLM, XRP or EOS wallet:

 ```json
 {